-All unmarried students (traditional-age undergraduates) who have not received prior permission to commute are required to reside on campus in the University's residence halls as long as space is available.
-Permission to commute is granted only to those students who will reside with their parent(s) or legal guardian(s) in their parents' primary place of residence within a reasonable driving distance (45 minutes or less according to MapQuest or Google Maps) from Concord University and have completed the proper paperwork.
-Applications for a housing exception should be obtained from and must be submitted to, the Office of Housing and Residence Life (Student Center, Room 201).
+All unmarried students (traditional age undergraduates) who have not received prior permission to commute are required to reside on campus in the University's residence halls as long as space is available.
+Permission to commute is granted only to those students who will reside with their parent(s) or legal guardian(s) in their parents' primary place of residence within a reasonable driving distance (45 minutes or less according to MapQuest or Google Maps) from Concord University.
+Applications for a housing exception should be obtained from, and must be submitted to, the Office of Housing and Residence Life.
 Applications will be reviewed by the Director of Residence Life and/or a designated committee that will evaluate the evidence of exemption criteria.